 About the Artist

-A selection of the international collective and solo exhibitions are included here chronologically: Sichuan Fine Art Museum Chongqing China, Tarohei Gallery Tokyo Japan, National Art Centre Tokyo Japan, Manarat al Saadiyat Abu Dhabi UAE, UNESCO HQ Paris France, NRW-Forum Düsseldorf Germany, Stadskantoor Leeuwarden The Netherlands, Suntec Singapore Convention and Exhibition Centre Singapore, The Kennedy Bunker REH-transformer Berlin Germany, ReMap4 Athens Greece, Art Athina International Contemporary Art Fair of Athens Greece, National Fine Arts Museum Valletta Malta, Fine Arts Museum Cluj-Napoca Romania, St James Cavalier Centre for Creativity Valletta Malta, Maritime Museum Vittoriosa Malta
+A selection of the international collective exhibitions chronologically include: Sichuan Fine Art Museum Chongqing China, Tarohei Gallery Tokyo Japan, National Art Centre Tokyo Japan, Manarat al Saadiyat Abu Dhabi UAE, UNESCO HQ Paris France, NRW-Forum Düsseldorf Germany, Stadskantoor Leeuwarden The Netherlands, Suntec Singapore Convention and Exhibition Centre Singapore, The Kennedy Bunker REH-transformer Berlin Germany, ReMap4 Athens Greece, Art Athina International Contemporary Art Fair of Athens Greece, National Fine Arts Museum Valletta Malta.

 About the Work

-I portray daily life seen through the lens of conceptualised constructed environments.
+"I portray daily life seen through the lens of conceptualised constructed environments.
 My work revolves around expressing facets of the human psyche marked by interactions with a specific constructed environment.
 These environments maybe natural, physical, virtual, social constructs of space, or a combination of these.

 My multi-disciplinary practice includes installations (site specific, interactive), sculptures, painting, drawing, mixed media, video art, printing and digital art.

 As an artist-curator I have worked with various artists within a multi-cultural environment.
-I perceive my curated projects as a medium and extension of my own artistic practice.
+I perceive my curated projects as a medium and extension of my own artistic practice."

 Using Format